Battle of Manila (1899): First shots

-Some sources assert that the encounter took place on San Juan Bridge.
-A marker which had stood on that site was ordered moved to Santa Mesa in 2003 by Ambeth Ocampo, then chairman of the National Historical Commission of the Philippines, after research by Dr. Benito Legarda concluded that the shot was fired somewhere between Blockhouse 7 (within Manila's boundary) and Barrio Santol (Sampaloc District) on the connecting road that is now Sociego.

 Reactions of Aguinaldo and Otis

 Aguinaldo was away in Malolos when the conflict started on the 4th.
 That same night, a Filipino captain in Manila wired him in Malolos, stating that the Americans had started the hostilities.
 Aguinaldo wanted to avoid open conflict with the Americans while maintaining his leadership position with his nationalist followers.
 The next day (February 5), Aguinaldo sent an emissary to General Otis to mediate, saying, "the firing on our side the night before had been against my order."

 Otis, who was then confident that a military campaign against Aguinaldo would be swift, was a veteran of the American Indian Wars and reacted much as he might have to his Sioux opponents decades before: "Fighting having begun, must go on to the grim end."

 Aguinaldo then reassured his followers with a pledge to fight if forced by the Americans, whom he had come to fear as new oppressors come to replace the Spanish.